polinavishnev/CS166-Modeling-Simulations-Analysis/grocery_store_queues_simulation/Grocery_Store_Queues.md

 Welcome to the Grocery Store Simulation, a journey into queuing theory and discrete-event simulation.
 Experience a bustling grocery store, complete with checkout queues and cashiers.
 Dive into optimal cashier staffing and more.

+Note:

 ### **Key Features:**

+- **Object-Oriented Programming:**  This simulation uses OOP concepts, such as composition (e.g., a Grocery Store is composed of multiple Queues) to encode complex relationships between objects.

 - **Queuing Theory:** Our simulation, based on the c*M/G/1 model, integrates queuing theory.
 Explore queue sizes, cashier and manager service times, and the probability of extended service.